 An important reason for net migration is higher education.
 In 2019/20, according to Higher Education Statistics Agency (HESA) there were 556,625 international students (link), studying in the UK.
 These students may not show up in long-term migration trends.
 But, the short-term effects are quite important.
 The London Economic analysis estimate that students of 2018-19 contributed a net £25.9 billion to the UK economy (link – pdf).
 A very significant contribution.
 These payments also help to finance higher education for domestic students.

 The latest ONS report suggests formal study is the biggest reason for net migration into the UK.
 See also: reasons for net migration into the UK

 6. Social issues

-Another issue felt keenly in the UK, is the concept that we are already ‘overcrowded’ In this case a rapid increase in the population due to migration could lead to falling living standards.
+Another issue felt keenly in the UK, is the concept that we are already ‘overcrowded’ In this case, a rapid increase in the population due to migration could lead to falling living standards.
 For example, the UK faces an acute housing shortage, but also an unwillingness to build on increasingly scarce green belt land.
 In many cities, it is difficult to build more roads because of limited space.
-Increased population could increase congestion and urban pollution.
-Therefore, the increase in real GDP has to be measured against these issues which affect quality of life.
+The increased population could increase congestion and urban pollution.
+Therefore, the increase in real GDP has to be measured against these issues which affect the quality of life.

 8. Welfare benefits

 A popular idea is that immigrants are more likely to receive welfare benefits and social housing.
 The suggestion is that Britain’s generous welfare state provides an incentive for people to come from Eastern Europe and receive housing and welfare benefits.
 While immigrants can end up receiving benefits and social housing.
 A report by the University College of London, suggests that :